California dispute threatens plan to protect Colorado River

 The Imperial Irrigation District said it wouldn’t join the drought plan unless it secured $200 million in federal funding to address health and environmental hazards at the Salton Sea, a massive, briny lake southeast of Los Angeles.

 The Metropolitan Water District, which serves Los Angeles, essentially wrote Imperial out of the drought plan to prevent delays in implementing it.
-It said it would contribute all of California’s water to Lake Mead, which could top 2 million acre-feet through 2026 when the drought plan expires.
+It took on the amount of water that Imperial pledged to contribute to Lake Mead.
+With that, Metropolitan’s contribution could top 2 million acre-feet through 2026 when the drought plan expires.
 An acre-foot is enough water to serve one to two average households a year.

 Imperial’s lawsuit claims the Metropolitan Water District sidestepped an environmental law.